PlasmaPy/PlasmaPy/docs/glossary.rst

       For further details, please refer to the :ref:`contributor guide's section on lite-functions <lite-functions>`.

-   normalization
+   normalization constant
-   normalizations
       A numerical factor that is used to transform a physical quantity into a dimensionless number and vice versa.
-For example, using the sound speed as a normalization for velocity will provide us with the :wikipedia:`Mach number`.
+For example, using the sound speed as a normalization for velocity will provide us with the dimensionless :wikipedia:`Mach number`.

       Normalizations are often employed to provide a convenient reference value for the interpretation of data, to avoid